GW-HIVE/biomuta-old/docs/source/civic_convert.rst

 The most recent data release for CIVIC is aligned to the GRCH37 human reference genome.
 For this update however, we are using the human reference genome GRCh38.

 To convert coordinates between the two reference genomes, we use a 'liftover' tool to remap the genomic coordinates.
 The CIVIC file is very small in size, so we can use the ENSEMBL online liftover tool: https://useast.ensembl.org/Homo_sapiens/Tools/AssemblyConverter?db=core

-Run the downloaded VCF throught the tool with the default parameters (except chnaging the file type to VCF)
+Run the downloaded VCF through the tool with the default parameters (change the file type to VCF).

 Redownload the transformed VCF and use that VCF for the next step.